 And hope.
 In sending this book out now, I anticipate gladly the words, images and conversations that might follow from it.”

-Postscript: Birds of Firle began on New Year’s Day 2020: soon afterwards life changed for us all due to the spread of Coronavirus.
-To have this book still be going slowly to and from people all over the world feels even more important than before in this time of our new and necessary solitudes.
+Note: Birds of Firle began on New Year’s Day 2020: soon afterwards life changed for us all due to the spread of Coronavirus.
+In those two years of our new and necessary solitudes, it felt even more heartening to have the book go slowly to and from people all over the world.